Everything-Explained/web-md-bundler/specs/mocks/test_valid_directory/page 2.md

 ---
-title: what is a love
+title: page 2
-author: Aedaeum
+author: me
 ---
 Some content that will be extracted as the body.